pheature-flags/pheature-flags/docs/development/strategies.md

 # Strategy Types

-The [pheature/toggle-model](https://github.com/pheature-flags/toggle-model) package gives us three different built-in strategy policies.
+The [pheature/toggle-model](https://github.com/pheature-flags/toggle-model) package gives us two different built-in strategy policies.

-## Build-in Strategies
+## Build-in Strategy Types

 * Enable by matching Identity Id:
 The Identity-based matching toggles will be enabled when the given Identity id matches with some item inner segment